josef-kaikaku/feedback-kiosk/README.md

    - Edit the configuration file in the `src/config/` directory to customize WiFi credentials and Airtable settings.

 4. **Flashing Firmware:**
-   - Use Arduino IDE to flash the firmware onto the ESP32 Wroom microcontroller.
+   - Use Arduino IDE to flash the firmware onto the ESP32 microcontroller.

 ## Usage

 1. **Power Up:**
    - Connect the feedback kiosk to a power source.
-   - The ESP32 Wroom will initialize and run the firmware.
+   - The ESP32 will initialize and run the firmware.

 2. **Interaction:**
    - Users can press any of the four buttons with Cherry MX Blue switches to provide feedback.